-- (vii) The member has received reimbursement for due diligence expenses that are not included in a detailed and itemized invoice, unless the amount of the reimbursement is included in the calculation of underwriting compensation as a nonaccountable expense allowance, which when aggregated with all other such non-accountable expenses, does not exceed three percent of offering proceeds. - (C) The organization and offering expenses subject to the limitations in subparagraph (b)(4)(B)(i) above include the following: - (i) Issuer expenses, including overhead expenses that are reimbursed or paid for with offering proceeds, which include, but are not limited to, expenses for: - a.
-Assembling, printing and mailing offering materials, processing subscription agreements, generating advertising and sales materials; - b.
-Legal and accounting services provided to the sponsor or issuer; - c.
-Salaries and non-transaction-based compensation paid to employees or agents of the sponsor or issuer for performing services for the sponsor or - d.
-Transfer agents, escrow holders depositories, engineers and other experts, and - e.
-Registration and qualification of securities under federal and state law, including taxes and fees and NASD - (ii) Underwriting compensation, which includes but is not limited to items of compensation listed in Rule 2710(c)(3) including payments: - a.
-To any wholesaling or retailing firm that is engaged in the solicitation, marketing, distribution or sales of the program or REIT securities; - b.
-To any registered representative of a member who receives transactionbased compensation in connection with the offering; - c.
-To any registered representative who is engaged in the solicitation, marketing, distribution or sales of the program or REIT securities, other than one whose functions in connection with the offering are solely and exclusively clerical or ministerial; or - d.
-For training and education meetings, legal services provided to a member in connection with the offering, advertising and sales material generated by the member and contributions to conferences and meetings held by nonaffiliated members for their registered representatives.
+- (vi) the program or REIT charges a sales load or commission on securities that are purchased through the reinvestment of dividends, unless the registration statement registering the securities under the Securities Act of 1933 became effective prior to [the effective date of this proposed rule change]; or - (vii) the member has received reimbursement for due diligence expenses that are not included in a detailed and itemized invoice, unless the amount of the reimbursement is included in the calculation of underwriting compensation as a non-accountable expense allowance, which when aggregated with all other such non-accountable expenses, does not exceed three percent of offering proceeds. - (C) The organization and offering expenses subject to the limitations in subparagraph (b)(4)(B)(i) above include the following: - (i) issuer expenses, including overhead expenses that are reimbursed or paid for with offering proceeds, which include, but are not limited to, expenses for: - a. assembling, printing and mailing offering materials, processing subscription agreements, generating advertising and sales materials;

+- b. legal and accounting services provided to the sponsor or issuer; - c. salaries and non-transaction-based compensation paid to employees or agents of the sponsor or issuer for performing services for the sponsor or issuer; - d. transfer agents, escrow holders depositories, engineers and other experts, and - e. registration and qualification of securities under federal and state law, including taxes and fees and NASD fees; - (ii) underwriting compensation, which includes but is not limited to items of compensation listed in Rule 2710(c)(3) including payments: - a. to any wholesaling or retailing firm that is engaged in the solicitation, marketing, distribution or sales of the program or REIT securities; - b. to any registered representative of a member who receives transaction-based compensation in connection with the offering; - c. to any registered representative who is engaged in the solicitation, marketing, distribution or sales of the program or REIT securities, other than one whose functions in connection with the offering are solely and exclusively clerical or ministerial; or